Aeronautiac/Expiration/README.md

 # Expiration Discord Bot

-A Discord bot for managing and interacting with the Alumina: Elite community.
+A Discord bot for managing and interacting with the Expiration community.

 ## Setup
 1. Clone the repository: